-For Spring 2013, I am teaching a Ph.D. course in time-series econometrics in the John.
-E. Walker Department of Economics at Clemson University.
-I have been teaching a special-topics course for Ph.D. business students at the University of Carlos III in Madrid since 2005.
-Since 2009, I have taught the Financial Econometrics course in the Masters in Finance program at Trinity College, Dublin.
-While at the Federal Reserve Bank of Atlanta, I also have taught at the University of Rome, the University of Georgia, Emory University and Georgia State University.
-Some information related to these courses is available at the courses link in the menu.
+Some material related to courses is included in the courses link.
+I have been teaching time-series econometrics for Ph.D.s in the John.
+E. Walker Department of Economics at Clemson University for a couple of years.
+I also have taught monetary economics for undergraduates, master's students and Ph.D. students.
+For a decade now, I have been teaching a special-topics course for Ph.D. business students at the University of Carlos III in Madrid.
+Since 2009, I also have taught the Financial Econometrics course in the Masters in Finance program at Trinity College, Dublin.
+While at the Federal Reserve Bank of Atlanta, I also taught at the University of Rome, the University of Georgia, Emory University and Georgia State University.
+Some information related to these courses also is available at the courses link in the menu.

 Files are opened into a separate window.
-You may have to enable popup windows for this site in order to download files into a window.
+You may have to enable popup windows for this site in order to download files.